Key highlights

 - Specific WordPress tags make it easier for readers to find exactly what they’re looking for and improve internal linking between posts.

-The role of tag clouds
+What is the role of tag clouds?

 Some WordPress themes include a feature called a tag cloud, which visually represents your site’s most frequently used tags.
 Larger fonts indicate more commonly used tags, giving users an instant understanding of your content focus.